Liga Nacional de Fútbol de Honduras: History

 A decade after the creation of the F.N.D.E.H. and under the leadership of Hémerito F. Hernández, and also under Féderico Bunker Aguilar who had pioneered CONCACAF's creation at the same time, the idea to create the First National League of Football took shape between 1962 and 1963.
 Thanks in part to the aid of executives such as Alejandro Talbott that had studied in Mexico, the structure of that country's league was copied.
-On Saturday 3 and Sunday 4 April 1964 the 15th National Congress created the league.
+On Saturday 3 and Sunday 4 April 1964, the 15th National Congress created the league.
 The 15th National Congress also started the National Non Amateur Football League of Honduras, LINAFUTH, that was founded 10 May, that year.

 The president of the Sports Confederacy was Oscar Kafati and the secretary was journalist Andrés Torres Jr. Several teams sent delegates.
 These included Olimpia, Troya, España, Honduras de El Progreso, Vida, Marathón, Motagua, La Salle, and Atlético Español Glidden.
 Those delegates were chosen to be to the first Provisional board of directors that remained headed by: President Oscar Lara Mejía, Secretary: José T. Castañeda, Treasurer: Jesus J. Handal, Fiscal: Humberto Soriano Aguilar and vocal: Oscar Kirckonell, Alfredo Bueso, René Bendeck.

 The first round of the first professional national championship was on 18 July 1965, with the following results: Olimpia 3–0 Marathón; España 1–0 Troya; Honduras 3–0 Atlético Español; Vida 4–1 Motagua; and Platense 6–2 La Salle.
 Jorge "Burro" Deras of Honduras Progreso was the first scorer of the league in the 5th minute against Atlético Español.
 Platense was the first professional champion of Honduras winning the two rounds; and Atlético Español finished last, but there was no relegation.
 Enrique Fúnez was the first top-scorer with 14 goals.

 2023–24 teams

-A total of 10 teams will contest the tournament, nine teams that participated in the 2022–23 season, since then Honduras Progreso was relegated and Génesis went up to the first division.
+A total of 10 teams contested the tournament, including nine teams that participated in the 2022–23 season.
+Honduras Progreso was relegated, and Génesis went up to the first division.